FredGH/extractor/README.md

 # Project Title

-Data Providers
+Data Extractors

 ## Description

-Provides access to external data providers data, such as yahoo financial data.
+Provides the extraction layer between the providers and a destination db (here Postgres)

 ## Getting Started